 Several residential subdivisions and commercial and industrial properties in Shelby are served by two different sanitary districts, while the remainder of properties within the Town have their own septic system.
-Shelby Sanitary District One has been taken over by the City of La Crosse, and much of the area served by it has been annexed; the town island and properties on the southeastern fringe of the City along Cliffside Drive remain in the unincorporated portion served by Sanitary District One.
-Administration and maintenance of this district including the billing of Shelby property owners served, is by the City of La Crosse.
+Shelby Sanitary District One has been taken over by the City of La Crosse, and much of the area served by it has been annexed; the town island and properties on the southeastern fringe of the City of La Crosse along Cliffside Drive remain in the unincorporated portion served by Sanitary District One.
+Administration and maintenance of this district including the billing of Shelby property owners served, is done by the City of La Crosse.
 Sanitary District Two is administered and maintained by the Town of Shelby.
-Approximately 14 miles of sanitary sewer mains serve Arbor Hills, the Wedgewood Terraces, Wedgewood Valley, the Hagen Road -Greenwald Coulee Subdivisions, Creekside Meadows, and Bridal Coulee; along the HWY 33 corridor between Norseman Drive and the City of La Crosse limits.
+Approximately 14 miles of sanitary sewer mains serve Arbor Hills, the Wedgewood Terraces, Wedgewood Valley, the Hagen Road -Greenwald Coulee Subdivisions, Creekside Meadows, and Breidel Coulee; along the HWY 33 corridor between Norseman Drive and the City of La Crosse limits.
 Most town areas adjacent to the City, such as Ebner Coulee, Floral Lane, and Old Vineyard Addition are also served by Sanitary District Two.
 All wastewater from both sanitary districts is treated at the La Crosse municipal wastewater plant on Isle La Plume.
 There are 819 single family homes, 1 multi-family unit site, 6 commercial sites, 1 industrial site, and 4 lift stations within this district.
 A Sanitary Collection Facilities Plan was created in 2019.
 This Sanitary Collections Systems Facilities Plan provides the Town of Shelby Sanitary District #2 a summary of its existing sanitary sewer collection system along with a preliminary assessment of future system needs based on existing comprehensive plan boundaries and the City of La Crosse and Town of Shelby Boundary Agreement.
 An overview of the Town of Shelby utilities and sanitary district boundaries can be found on Map 4.1 Utilities in Appendix C.

-The Isle La Plume facility was originally constructed in 1936, but has been modified and upgraded many times, with the last major upgrade occurring in 1998.
-The La Crosse Sewer Service Area Water Quality Management Plan 1999-2020 states that the facility has excess capacity that can handle twice the loading and the population that was served in 1999.
+The Isle La Plume facility was originally constructed in 1936, but has been modified and upgraded many times, with the last major upgrade occurring in 2021.
 The Sanitary District is supported by user service fees paid by its customers.